Summer Intensive Program: Baroque

 Harpsichordists

 Keyboard players will be playing basso continuo parts in ensembles and exploring solo repertoire in lessons and group classes.
-Keyboard students are not required to have prior experience on harpsichord or with basso continuo playing, but are expected to have solid understanding of keyboard harmony and proficient keyboard technique.
+Keyboard students are not required to have prior experience on harpsichord or with basso continuo playing but are expected to have solid understanding of keyboard harmony and proficient keyboard technique.
 The Conservatory has designated practice rooms with harpsichords.

 Strings

 Baroque instruments are encouraged but not required.
-Those using modern instruments will need baroque bows, gut strings on the top two strings, and to tune to A=415.
+Those using modern instruments will need baroque bows, gut strings on the top two strings, and will tune their instrument to A=415.
+There are some string instruments and bows available for loan, and we can assist with acquiring gut strings.
+For inquiries, please email [email protected]

 Flutes, oboes, recorders, bassoons

 Baroque instruments are required and must be pitched at A=415.
+There are some wind instruments available for loan.
+For inquiries, please email [email protected]

 Instrumentalists under 18